You are driving your car and suddenly the message “Tire Pressure Sensor Fault” appears on your instrument cluster.

 Replace TPMS control unit

-First, you should make sure that you have the right tire pressure in all your tires.
+First, you should make sure that you have the correct tire pressure in all your tires.
 Check your tire pressure with a tire pressure gauge.
-To find the correct pressure you should have in your tires, and you have to check the tire pressure label.
-You can often find the label on the body behind the driver door.
-You can also find it in your repair manual: You should always fill a bit more pressure than the label says if the tires are warm.
-The tire pressure can differ a lot depending on the temperature of the tire.
+To find the correct pressure you should check the tire pressure label.
+You can often find the label on the body behind the driver’s door.
+You can also find it in your repair manual.
+When the tires are warm, you should always inflate a little more pressure than the label says.
+Tire pressure can vary greatly depending on the temperature of the tire.

-If the label says, 220 kpa tire pressure the TPMS system will store it as an error code if it goes below this pressure.
-If you fill it to 220 kpa when the tires are hot, it may go down to 200 kpa when the tire is cold, and it will trigger the error code.
-In this case, it is better to fill a bit more than the label is telling you.
+If the label states that the tire pressure is 220 kpa, the TPMS system stores this as an error code when the pressure drops below that level.
+If you inflate it to 220 kpa when the tire is hot, it can drop to 200 kpa when the tire is cold, and the error code is triggered.
+In this case, it is better to inflate a little more than the label indicates.

-After you have filled your tires with the correct pressure, you do often have to reset the system manually.
-Some cars do have a reset button and some cars you should drive for ~15 mins to get the light to go off.
-Check your repair manual of how to reset the TPMS system on your vehicle.
+Once you have inflated your tires to the correct pressure, you often have to reset the system manually.
+Some cars have a reset button and some cars you should drive for around 15 minutes until the lights go out.
+Refer to your repair manual to reset the TPMS system on your vehicle.

-If the fault still occurs, you have to read the error codes of the TPMS system to see what the trouble codes are.
-It could be a communication error with one of your tire pressure sensor or a damaged tire pressure sensor.
-Sometimes the sensors are losing the communication with the control unit, and you have to try to reprogram them with a TPMS activation tool that is compatible with your vehicle.
+If the error still occurs, you will need to read the TPMS system error codes to see what the error codes are.
+It could be a communication error with one of your tire pressure sensors or a damaged tire pressure sensor.
+Sometimes the sensors lose communication with the ECU, and you must try to reprogram them with a TPMS activation tool compatible with your vehicle.

 Where is the tire pressure sensor located?

-The tire pressure sensors are typically installed inside the tires of the car.
-You can usually see it when you are looking at the tire air valve.
-When there is a tire pressure sensor installed you can often see a nut installed around the valve, but not in all cases.
+Tire pressure sensors are typically installed inside car tires.
+You can usually see it when you look at the tire air valve.
+When a tire pressure sensor is installed, you can often see a nut placed around the valve, but not in all cases.

-The only way to find out is to remove the tires from the rim, or call your authorized dealer and ask them.
-A lot of cars don’t use tire pressure sensors, they take the speed from the ABS sensors and calculate the rate of each tire and calculate the tire pressure.
-Normally BMW, Mercedes, VW, etc.
+The only way to find this out is to remove the tires from the rim or call your authorized dealer and ask him.
+Many cars do not use tire pressure sensors, they take the speed from the ABS sensors and calculate the speed of each tire and calculate the tire pressure.
+These are typically BMW, Mercedes, VW, etc.

-- If the Tire pressure sensor fault message occurs on your dashboard, make sure that you have the right tire pressure and reset the TPMS system first
+- If the Tire Pressure Sensor Fault message appears on your instrument panel, make sure you have the correct tire pressure and reset the TPMS system first.

-- Always fill a bit more tire pressure than the label says if your tires are not cold.
+- Always inflate slightly more tire pressure than indicated on the label when your tires are not cold.

-- Sometimes you have to activate/reprogram your TPMS sensors with a TPMS activation tool
+- Sometimes you may need to activate/re-program your TPMS sensors with a TPMS activation tool

-- Read the trouble code memory with an OBD2 scanner to find out why the tire pressure sensor fault-message is occurring
+- Read the error code memory with an OBD2 scanner to find out why the tire pressure sensor error message is occurring.

-If you have any other questions about the TPMS system or want to tell us about how you solved your problem, comment down below and I will answer as fast as possible.
-If you have any other car questions you want answers for, and you can ask us for free at our homepage.
+If you have further questions about the TPMS system or would like to tell us how you solved your problem, please comment below and I will respond as soon as possible.
+If you have other questions about the vehicle that you’d like answers to, you can ask us for free on our website.